vassvik/odin-assimp/README.md

 **Warning:** Only loads vertices and vertex indices from either an .obj or .fbx file.
 If you need more it should be simple to modify the wrapper in `src/meshloaded_lib.cpp` to account for it during mesh traversal.

+Also see [https://github.com/DrProfesor/odin-assimp](this link) for an incomplete Odin binding to the C-API of Assimp.